Asfaam/privacy_policy/privacy.md

 **Effective Date:** April 27, 2025
 **Last Updated:** May 6, 2025

 Natembea Response Team is committed to protecting your privacy.
-This Privacy Policy describes how we collect, use, and protect your information when you use our mobile application ("App") and related services.
+This Privacy Policy describes how we collect, use, and protect your information when you use our mobile application (Natembea Response App) and related services.

 ---